Sports and Exercise Safety

 Not only is the right kind of equipment important, so is the right fit.
 If you don't know if your equipment fits properly, check with a coach, gym teacher, athletic trainer, or parent to make sure you have the right size and that you're wearing it correctly.
 Many sporting goods stores can also help you find the right fit.

-The bottom line: Wearing the right equipment with the right fit dramatically decreases your chances of getting hurt.
+The bottom line: Wearing the right equipment with the right fit greatly lowers your risk of getting hurt.

 Warm Up to Keep Your Game Up